oliviernam/DevOps-Training-intermediate/cloudone-conformity/demoing.md

 - **Dashboard --> Browse all checks**
   - High level overview what's surfaced on your accounts
-  - Typically by far to many findings, usually.
+  - Typically by far too many findings, usually.
 So we need to limit and prioritize them.
   - Filter Settings you can use *(this might be different in your AWS account, so please adapt if necessary)*:
     - Services `S3`, `dynamodb`
       - only security